Safeguarding Lead in School – Mrs Butler

-Deputy Safeguarding Leads in School – Mrs Butler
+Deputy Safeguarding Leads in School – Mrs Philpott

 Normanton on Soar fully recognises its responsibilities for child protection.
 It aims to ensure that children are effectively safeguarded from the potential risk of harm and that the safety and wellbeing of all children is of the highest priority in all aspects of the School’s work.
 In addition, it aims to maintain an ethos whereby staff, pupils, parents and governors feel able to articulate concerns comfortably, safe in the knowledge that effective action will be taken as appropriate.
 In order to ensure that we comply with expectations, a number of procedures and practices are in place.
 These include: